lolipuru/Thinkpad-T480-Opencore/README.md

 ## ⚠️ Disclaimer
 This guide is only for the Lenovo ThinkPad T480.
 I am NOT responsible for any harm you cause to your device.
 This guide is provided "as-is" and all steps taken are done at your own risk.

+## ⚠️ Notes
+OCLP Patcher isn't available for Tahoe yet, so use it at your own risk.

 > The ACPI patches and the style of this README are from [EETagent](https://github.com/EETagent/T480-OpenCore-Hackintosh).